LV255/FFVII_combat_simulator/README.md

-# FFVII_combat_simulator
+## Project Name: FFVII_combat_simulator
-- python terminal game (FFVII_combat_simulator.py)
+Final Fantasy style python terminal game (FFVII_combat_simulator.py) and pygame edition (FFVII_pygame_version.py).

+## Motivation
+I wanted to create a program that used classes extensively.

+## Tech used
-- pygame version (FFVII_pygame_version.py)
+- Python

-## About
+## Project features
-- I created a python terminal game that is similar to a Final Fantasy VII turn based combat system.
+- computer AI opponent
+- players progress through different opponents
-- The player can play against the computer or against another person.
+- player can play against computer or another palyer

-## What I learned
+- Each character has unique abilities, strengths and weaknesses.

+## Lessons learnt
 - I learnt a lot about using classes.
-Each character has unique abilities, strengths and weaknesses.

 ## Pygame version
 - I have created a limited version for pygame